This post includes an overview of all GED® prep classes and testing centers in the Roseville area.

 The new GED exam has four testing sections (modules): Reasoning through Language Arts (155 minutes including a 10 minute break, and a 45 minute essay); Mathematical Reasoning (115 minutes, this part includes an on-screen calculator – hand-held calculators are not permitted); Science (90 minutes, including a few short answer items); and Social Studies (70 minutes).

-In California, the four-test exam costs $140 ($35 per individual test).
+In California, the four-test GED exam costs $140 ($35 per individual test).
 Testing is done on a computer and you have the freedom to prepare for and take one of the four tests (modules) at a time.
 Your scores will stand for two years from the moment of your first registration.
+HiSET and TASC are slightly cheaper.

 How to register for the GED exam